DarshReddy/Zospend/README.md

 A full-featured expense module for small business owners to quickly **capture, review, and report** daily spend.
 Built with **Jetpack Compose** and **MVVM**, with local persistence via **Room**.

+## AI Usage Summary

+I used Gemini (Android Studio agent) and ChatGPT-5 Thinking as pair-programmers to scaffold the module, generate MVVM/Compose boilerplate, and iterate quickly on UI/UX.
+They helped diagnose build issues (KSP, missing test deps), improved performance via targeted recomposition fixes (`remember`, `derivedStateOf`, `@Stable`), and added accessibility + haptics with minimal patches.
+I leaned on the agents for small, verifiable diffs (one feature per prompt), then immediately compiled and fed back errors for precise fix-ups.
+They also drafted README/usage docs and produced a concise compliance checklist against the brief.

+## Prompt Log (Key Prompts & Outcomes)

+1. **Prompt:** “Add a calendar icon to the expense list screen.
+On click, it should open a date picker that allows selection up to today.”
+   **Outcome:** Implemented a `DatePickerDialog` launched from a new calendar icon, disabling future dates and updating the ViewModel on selection.

+2. **Prompt:** “I’m getting the following error while building my project: KSP failed with exit
+   code: PROCESSING_ERROR.”
+   **Outcome:** Root-caused annotation processing issues and provided a checklist (versions, kapt/ksp setup, incremental flags), plus a minimal Gradle/config patch.

+3. **Prompt:** “Review Entry/List/Report composables for recomposition issues; introduce `remember`/ `derivedStateOf` where appropriate.”
+   **Outcome:** Produced a focused diff using `remember`, `derivedStateOf`, and `@Stable` data holders to reduce unnecessary recompositions.

+4. **Prompt:** “Refactor the chart to calculate its Y-axis scale automatically.
+Also, replace the hardcoded category colors with theme-aware ones.”
+   **Outcome:** Made the line chart’s Y-axis dynamic by calculating intervals based on the data.
+   Decoupled colors from the data model and used theme-aware colors in the UI.

+5. **Prompt:** “Add content descriptions for actionable icons/images, error semantics for validation, and haptic feedback on successful add.”
+   **Outcome:** Inserted accessibility modifiers, announced validation errors via semantics, and added light haptics on success.

+6. **Prompt:** “Add category icons in enum.”
+   **Outcome:** Extended `Category` enum with icon refs and updated UI (List/Report) to render icons next to labels.

+7. **Prompt:** “Add Material icons.”
+   **Outcome:** Verified BOM and `material-icons-extended` dependency; exposed icons for immediate use.

+8. **Prompt:** “Add unit tests for InMemoryExpenseRepository and a simple Compose UI test for EntryScreen.”
+   **Outcome:** Added repository tests (success, duplicate rejection, per-day totals) and a Compose test for validation/success flow; included `kotlinx-coroutines-test`.

+9. **Prompt:** “`mock` is unresolved.”
+   **Outcome:** Identified missing Mockito Kotlin dependency; added minimal Gradle entry and imports.

+10. **Prompt:** “Compare current code to the Zobaze brief and output a checklist with Pass/Fail per requirement.”
+    **Outcome:** Generated a gap report with file/line pointers to close misses (export action, empty states, grouping behavior).

+11. **Prompt:** “Generate README.md for the module (features, architecture, how to run, decisions/trade-offs, ‘How I used AI’).”
+    **Outcome:** Produced a concise README tailored to the current codebase.

+12. **Prompt:** “Show receipt thumbnail in today’s list item; on click open dialog with full image.”
+    **Outcome:** Added a thumbnail to the list item that, when clicked, opens a dialog showing the full-sized receipt image.

+> Notes: Prompts were consolidated and outcomes were tightened for clarity.

 ## Features

 **Core**